puppetlabs/puppet-docs/source/puppet/3/reference/lang_scope.markdown

 This gives approximately the best and most-expected behavior --- variables from an ENC are available everywhere, and classes may use node-specific variables.

-> Note: this means compilation will fail if an ENC tries to set a variable that is already set at top scope by the site manifest.
+> Note: this means compilation will fail if the site manifest tries to set a variable that was already set at top scope by an ENC.

 ### Named Scopes and Anonymous Scopes